nis057489/tips_and_tricks/Readme.md

 #### Launch

-Tl;dr Quickly launch the F5 client using this one liner:
+Tl;dr Quickly launch the F5 client using this one liner then start the VPN on the website.
+You may be prompted to enter your machine's root password to complete launching the of the app.
-It will allow GUI apps to run as root, enter your container (here, called utsvpn) start the F5 client then exit.
-Note, the `utsvpn` container here is based on a Fedora image.
-If using a Debian image your path may vary, but you can get it by checking the Exec line, shown in the Troubleshooting section.

 ```bash
 xhost +local:root && distrobox enter --root utsvpn -- /opt/f5/vpn/f5vpn %u && exit
 ```

-Browse to the website to start the F5 VPN, which should prompt you to launch the exported desktop app.
+##### Explaination

+The command will allow GUI apps to run as root, enter your container (here, called utsvpn) start the F5 client then exit.
+Note, the `utsvpn` container here is based on a Fedora image.
+If using a Debian image your path may vary, but you can get it by checking the Exec line, shown in the Troubleshooting section.

 #### Troubleshooting